17 Best Restaurants in Savannah, Georgia

 Restaurant Details

-This palm-shaded eatery is hands down the best spot in town for vegetarian and vegan options, but there's also more than enough on the menu to keep a meat eater happy—consider the fried chicken tacos or the chicken-and-goat-cheese enchiladas.
-If you have your mind on a cocktail, don't miss the Palm (made with muddled cucumber) or the Hot Derby (with spicy ginger ale from just over the South Carolina border).
-There's ample parking and a screen where you can watch the big game.
+This palm-shaded eatery is the sister restaurant to the original downtown location and hands down the best spot for vegetarian and vegan options in the city.
+There's also more than enough on the menu to keep a meat eater happy—consider the fried chicken tacos or the chicken-and-goat-cheese enchiladas.
+If you have your mind on a cocktail, gather 'round the bar for a Hot Derby with spicy ginger ale.
+There's ample parking and several big screens where you can watch the big game.

 Known For